codemagic-ci-cd/codemagic-docs/content/getting-started/white-label-apps.md

 The documentation is open-sourced and we encourage you to provide feedback and contributions in the documentation GitHub repository [here](https://github.com/codemagic-ci-cd/codemagic-docs).
 If you are looking for general documentation about Codemagic, please use the search function or browse other parts of the documentation.

-## How to setup Codemagic with ~10 different versions
+## How to set up Codemagic with ~10 different versions

 If you have around 10 different versions of your application that you are trying to set up CI/CD for then consider separating each version into a unique workflow.